This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Stress: Your body and your skin can suffer greatly from stress.
 The stress hormone, cortisol, rises in your body while you are under stress.
 As a result of this, your skin's natural oil production may then rise making your skin excrete excessive oil.

 2. Living environment: The humidity in your environment may be a reason behind oily skin.
 Oil and sebum are secreted more frequently in environments with higher humidity.
 This can cause increased sebum production, particularly in the t-zone, which can contribute to an oily nose.
-Use sheet masks with detoxifying substances like charcoal to help your skin less greasy on hot, muggy days.
-This will deeply cleanse and moisturise your pores and also prevent your skin from producing oil and sebum excessively.

 3. Changing hormones: Your sebaceous glands may begin to overproduce oil as a result of the fluctuating hormone levels.
 As a result, this modification may probably clog pores, which could lead to outbreaks.